archanray/archanray.github.io/_pages/about.md

 ## News

+* (January 2024) Our extended paper on *Sublinear Time Eigenvalue Approximation via Random Sampling* was accepted for publication at Algorithmica.
 * (November 2023) Our paper on *Universal Matrix Sparsifiers and Fast Deterministic Algorithms for Linear Algebra* was accepted at [ITCS 2024](https://itcs-conf.org/itcs24/itcs24-cfp.html).
 * (September 2023) I successfully defended my PhD thesis.
 Will post slides soon!
 * (July 2023) Presented our work on *Sublinear Time Eigenvalue Approximation via Random Sampling* at [ICALP 2023](https://icalp2023.cs.upb.de/).